PatrickPachacz/resort-sainte-marie/README.md

   <p>1.
 Dates for occupancy</p>
   <p>2.
 Number of persons in party</p>
   <p>3.
 Room selection</p>
-<p> After selections are provided, the booking details are prompted in full to generate below the calendar.
+* After selections are provided, the booking details are prompted in full to generate below the calendar.
 The booking details include:</p>
   <p>1.
 Check-in/Check-out dates</p>
   <p>2.
 Number of persons</p>
   <p>3.
 Room Type</p>